rogerfernandes/python-invoice-rest-api/README.md

     - FLASK_DB_ROOT_PASSWORD=123456 `this password is used to run migration in database`

 ## Docker-compose
+- WAIT_HOSTS `used to define a host to wait for other docker images to be started while using docker-compose`
 - You can change MySql `root` password
     - FLASK_DB_ROOT_PASSWORD: 123456
     - MYSQL_ROOT_PASSWORD: 123456